grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

+### Failing for the correct reason

-The Statement now is false, because the implementation throws a `NotImplementedException`.
-Remember, what we would like to see before we start implementing the right behavior is that the assertions (in this case - mock verifications) fail.
-So the lines that we would like to see an exception from are these:
+As mentioned, the Statement is false, because the implementation throws a `NotImplementedException`.
+Remember, what we'd like to see before we start implementing the right behavior is that the assertions (in this case -- mock verifications) fail.
+So the part of the Statement that I would like to see throwing an exception is this one:

 ```csharp
 Received.InOrder(() =>